Dreamland (Glass Animals album): Artwork and packaging

 Bayley conceptualised the cover artwork to feature objects from throughout his life scattered in the air, inspired by the I Spy children's book series.
 One of the band members suggested adding Bayley's head for the artwork to have a focus point.
 The band created all the artwork for the album in a computer programme which uses 3D graphics.
 The standard cover artwork features a floating 3D scan of Bayley's head around neon text and 3D objects.
-It was inspired by the 1980s and 1990s aesthetic employed in the vapourwave microgenre, and was intentionally designed to induce feelings of nostalgia.
+It was inspired by the 1980s and 1990s aesthetic employed in the vaporwave microgenre, and was intentionally designed to induce feelings of nostalgia.

 The standard vinyl LP and the CD edition were issued with the standard cover artwork.
 Six limited-edition physical copies and a digital edition were all issued with alternative covers.
 The four different limited-edition cassettes were issued with four different colourways, each featuring one of the four 3D head scans of Glass Animals members Dave Bayley, Drew MacFarlane, Edmund Irwin-Singer and Joe Seaward.
 The limited-edition deluxe vinyl was issued as translucent vinyl LP with purple splatter.
 The limited-edition picture disc was issued as a vinyl LP featuring a zoetrope animation of a 3D head scan rotating.
 The album was also sold in limited edition in a compressed form on two floppy discs.